Chapter 5: Seeding

 Timing thompsbb

-May and June are ideal seeding months, but road construction projects are rarely ready for seeding at this time.
-The following seeding calendar provides suggestions for protecting slopes and improving seeding success throughout the year.
+May and June are ideal for seeding, but road construction during these months limits opportunities.
+The following provides suggestions for protecting slopes and improving seeding success throughout the year.

 January to Mid-March

-Winter months occasionally present windows of opportunity for frost seeding, a practice that originated as a way of incorporating seed into the soil when a native grass drill was not available.
-Seed is spread over bare soil made friable (loose or porous) by a cycle of freezing and thawing.
-Results can be good, but opportunities can be brief.
+Winter months occasionally present windows of opportunity for frost seeding if the soil temperature is around freezing (32°F), daytime temperatures are above 32°F, and nighttime temperatures are below 32°F. Frost seeding involves spreading seed over bare soil made friable (loose or porous) by a cycle of freezing and thawing.
+Results can be good, but opportunities for frost seeding can be brief, and adhering to the following tips can increase the chances for success:

 • Include oats as a cool-season nurse crop.